HOUSTON JEHOVAH'S WITNESS SEXUAL ABUSE LAWYERS

 Shock, anxiety, and denial are common first reactions to sexual abuse.
 Anxiety, terror, and post-traumatic stress disorder are examples of long-term symptoms.

 While efforts to rehabilitate sex offenders have shown to be ineffective, psychological therapies for survivors, particularly group therapy, have shown to be helpful.

 What Are the Four Types of Abuse?

 In Texas today, 184 children will be abused.
 In Texas alone, almost 65,000 incidents of abuse and neglect were confirmed last year.
 One in every four girls and one in every six boys are sexually assaulted before they turn eighteen.
-Below, we list the four major forms of childhood abuse.
-Physical abuse, mental abuse, neglect, and sexual abuse are the four primary kinds of child abuse.

 - Neglect includes insufficient health care, education, supervision, environmental protection, and unmet basic necessities such as clothes and food.
 It is the most common form of child abuse.

 - Physical abuse includes actions such as beating, biting, shaking, or burning the child.
 The line between physical discipline and abuse is blurry.
 Rib fractures are the most prevalent finding in those who have been physically abused.

 - Psychological abuse includes humiliation, scaring or terrorizing the child, verbally abusing them, and more.
 These acts may lead to future psychological illnesses in the child.